 We remove anything that promotes self-harm, such as self-mutilation, eating disorders or drug abuse.

 We welcome people that use Pinterest to support each other through difficult times, including suicidal ideation, eating disorders and drug abuse.
 If you or a friend are struggling, please see this list of resources for help.

-We remove any content that promotes harmful behavior, or anything that encourages or suggests self-harm.
-We’ll take action on content spreading medical misinformation that could lead to serious harm to Pinners - for example, misleading claims around curing chronic or terminal diseases.
+We remove any content that promotes harmful behaviour, or anything that encourages or suggests self-harm.
+We’ll take action on content spreading medical misinformation that could lead to serious harm to Pinners – for example, misleading claims around curing chronic or terminal diseases.